• Skip to primary navigation

 • Place the mincemeat, chopped almonds and brandy into a bowl and mix well.

-• Grease a 12 hole patty tin.
+• Grease a 12 hole patty tin tray.

 • Unroll the pastry sheet and give it a quick roll with a rolling pin to stretch slightly.